 In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
 Foreclosed homeowners in Wyoming can redeem the home within three months from the sale date, or 12 months from the sale date, if the property is agricultural.
 Wyo.
 Stat.
 Ann. § 1-18-103(a),(b).

-Wyoming allows both.
+Wyoming allows both mortgages and deeds of trust.
 The differences between a mortgage and a deed of trust affects homeowners only when foreclosure becomes an issue.
-The primary difference is that a mortgage foreclosure must go through the courts.
-A Deed of Trust does not.
-However, because Wyoming is a judiciary state, all foreclosure proceedings must go through the courts so the difference here is small.
-However, it is important to note that some lenders prefer Deed of Trust agreements vs a mortgage because foreclosure is often faster and easier from their side of the process.
+The primary difference is that a mortgage foreclosure must go through the courts, while a Deed of Trust does not.
+However, because Wyoming is a judiciary state, all foreclosure proceedings must go through the courts, so the difference here is small.
+It is important to note that some lenders prefer Deed of Trust agreements versus a mortgage because foreclosure is often faster and easier from their side of the process.
 If you are unsure about which one you have, look at your loan documents, contact your mortgage servicer or go to your local land records office to find out.

 Additional State Laws

 The maximum legal interest rate on a personal loan in Wyoming is 7%.
 However, consumers often unknowingly agree to waive the limit and pay higher rates by clicking "I agree" online or by signing a contract that outlines a higher interest rate than is outlined by the law.
 While most states, including Wyoming, have usury laws on the books that are meant to prevent unfair interest rates, most courts will defer to contract law over these simple statutes.
 Therefore in Wyoming, if you agree to a contract that has a higher interest rate, or additional points or fees to be paid, you are accepting that rate regardless of the state's current usury law.
 It is not illegal to charge a borrower fees, points or higher interest rates, if they agree to the terms of the contract in writing.